Uppsala Health Summit 2020 on Antimicrobial Resistance and Behaviour Change,

 Achieving these objectives will require change in behaviours, on individual, organizational and system levels.

-The goal of Uppsala Health Summit 2020 is to support the work that take place on global and national levels to address antimicrobial resistance and to move from awareness of risks to actions that make a difference, with a special focus on antibiotic resistance.
-In workshops and in plenary sessions, the program will center on sharing strategies to shift social norms and changing behaviour.
-We will identify existing scalable, evidence-based solutions and explore how they can be adjusted to different settings.
-What can we learn from other fields and do we need to reframe our messages to different target groups for a start?
+The goal of Uppsala Health Summit 2020 is to support the work that take place on global and national levels to address antimicrobial resistance with a special focus on improving knowledge and changing behaviours.
+In workshops and in plenary sessions, the program will center on strategies for sustained change in behaviours.
+We will identify existing scalable, evidence-based solutions and discuss obstacles for implementation.
+What can we learn from other fields and do we need to reframe the messages for a start?

 Uppsala Health Summit 2020 stands on the shoulders of Uppsala Health Summit 2015, which addressed implementation of the Global Action Plan on Antimicrobial Resistance across six focus-areas.
 This time we will expand the community of discussants to include a greater focus on the social and behavioural sciences.